Get leveraged returns as payback for your electrical energy conservation efforts

 - Install timers on your hot water circulators

-- Install timers on your insta-hot water dispensers
+- Put timers on your insta-hot water dispensers

 - Maintain your A/C coils